grahamstark/referendums/bes/docs/brexit_vs_indie.md

 * The first cell summarises the influence of income on the Scottish Independence vote.
-The '<span class='negative_strong'>&#x21ca;</span>' in that cell indicates that income has a strongly significant *negative* effect on the likelihood of voting "Yes" in the indyRef - the higher your household's income, the less likely you were to vote 'yes', all else equal, and we can be confident this effect is real;
+The '<span class='negative_strong'>&#x21ca;</span>' in that cell indicates that income has a strongly significant *negative* effect on the likelihood of voting "Yes" in the indyRef[^FNSIG] - the higher your household's income, the less likely you were to vote 'yes', all else equal, and we can be confident this effect is real;